 Are you looking for something that’s less stuffy than your traditional button-up work shirt, but still acceptable to wear at the office?
 Or maybe you’re in search of a fashionable, yet comfortable option for a day at the golf course?
 Whatever the occasion may be, the classic polo shirt is something every man should have at least one (or two) of.
-The right polo shirt can be pulled off for a night out with friends, a day at the office, or dressed up for a special occasion that you just can’t miss.
+The right polo shirt can be pulled off for a night out with friends, a day at the office, or dressed up for a special occasion.
 Below are some tips on how to make sure you end up with a go-to polo that you’ll actually wear.

 First and foremost, you must find the right fit.
-You can have the most dapper color or pattern, the best brand in the world, but if the fit isn’t right, you’re out of luck.
+Even with a killer color or pattern and the best brand in the world, if the fit isn’t right, you’re out of luck.

-While on the topic of fit, be sure to assess each polo in it’s entirety.
+While on the topic of fit, be sure to assess each polo in its entirety.
 You should be mindful of the length and snugness of the body/torso, as well as the sleeves.
-It’s ok to show off your toned biceps, but there is such thing as too tight.
-Trust me on this!
+It’s ok to show off your toned bod, but there is such thing as too tight.
+Trust us.
 In addition, you should look for sleeves that hit around mid-bicep and lightly hug your arm.
-Avoid sleeves that are too loose and ill-fitting on your arms as this can actually make your arms look smaller and the shirt is a complete bust.
+Avoid sleeves that are too loose and ill-fitting on your arms as this can actually make your arms appear smaller.

 In regards to the snugness of the body/torso, a good benchmark is when you can pinch, not pull, between 1-2 inches of fabric on either side of your stomach.
 This is true for ALL body types and will ensure that you achieve a great fit- not too big or too small!

 As for length, your polo should end somewhere between mid to upper hip.
 This length allows you to wear your shirt tucked or untucked, and if you opt for closer to mid-crotch VS upper, you won’t have to worry about showing off your stomach when you lift up your arms.